mateoservent/gpt-batching/README.md

-# `gpt-batching`: Python tool for the data processing for batch jobs with the OpenAI API.
+# `gpt-batching`: Python tool for batch data processing with the OpenAI API.

 This repository contains a series of scripts that I developed to classify text data with the OpenAI API.
 Examples of usage are provided below.